maticnetwork/zkevm-docs/docs/zkProver/paddingkk-sm.md

 \end{aligned}
 $$

+Please note that these quoted code lines will differ with different versions.
+They should only be taken as examples for a particular code version.

 Note that $\texttt{HASHPOS}$ is marking the position in the string of the byte where the reading starts.
 The Plookup shown above, maps the  committed polynomial $\texttt{HASHPOS}$ in the Main SM to the linear combination of the committed polynomials; $\mathtt{len}$, $\mathtt{rem}$ and $\mathtt{crLen}$; of the Padding-KK SM as,

 $$